Typing Ancient Greek Has Never Been Easier

 Condition: New

 (Shipping to American customers is $70 with tracking; Canadians pay $50 with tracking.
-Shipping for International customers is $280 with tracking.
+We regret that we can no longer ship to International customers.
 Please select the correct shipping destination on the checkout panel.
 During checkout, remove spaces from your ZIP code.)

 Why not just use an English keyboard for typing Ancient Greek?